-By default, if you do not specify any of the qualifiers /USER, /SESSION, or /SYSTEM, P/OS performs the operation in the session logical name table.
+By default, if you do not specify one of the qualifiers /USER, /SESSION, or /SYSTEM, P/OS performs the operation in the session logical name table.

 Indicates that all logical names in the specified logical name table be deassigned.
+DIGITAL does not recommend that you delete all logical names in the SYSTEM logical name table.